 Table of Contents

-Khonsu, also known as Chons, Khonshu, and Khensu, is the ancient Egyptian lunar good, representing the Moon, time, and fertility.
+Khonsu, also known as Chons, Khonshu, and Khensu, is an ancient Egyptian lunar good, representing the Moon, time, and fertility.

 Khonsu’s Many Names